-For the partners of males, warning signs that toxic masculinity has crept into your relationships include:
+For the partners of males, warning signs that toxic masculinity has crept into your relationship include:

-- being forced to do more housework, or traditional “women’s work”
+- them forcing you to do more housework, or traditional “women’s work”

-- your partner making decisions about your body, such as hair, makeup, tattoos, or birth control
+- your partner making decisions about aspects of your body, such as hair, makeup, tattoos, or birth control use

 Your partner might not even be doing these things intentionally.
-Talk to them if you feel safe to do so.
+Talk with them if you feel safe to do so.
 They might be willing to work on it.

 Learning what toxic masculinity is and who it affects will help you understand why we need to talk about it.